“Together! 2012 is a launch pad rocketing culture in Newham to the skies.” Disability Arts Online

 Click here to find out more about the policies and procedures that we use to further our aims and objectives.
 Click here to find out more about our access policy, and Click here to find details of the Locations we use.

-We are currently searching for funding, and also need more volunteers to help us to deliver our activities.
+We are always seeking resources to develop and expand our programme, and also need more volunteers to help us to deliver our activities.
 You can make a donation to support our work by clicking the ‘Donate’ button at the bottom of this page, or email us on email@example.com or call 07973 252751 for more information or to volunteer.